proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/multisig-account.md

 Alice wants to make sure her funds are not totally compromised.
 Therefore, she sets up a multisig account with her funds and attaches two accounts called "signer accounts" to control her multisig account as a form of two-factor authentication.

-Both of her signer accounts need to approve the transaction, and her signer accounts are located on different computer platforms with different passwords.
+Both of her "signer accounts" need to approve the transaction, and her signer accounts are located on different computer platforms with different passwords.
 This means that when a hacker or computer virus compromise one of her accounts, the funds will be kept secure.

 ![Multisig multifactor auth](/img/multisig-multifactor-auth.png "Multisig multifactor auth")